Created on

 end

-Starting from v7.6.0, Local-in Policy can also be configured in the GUI.
-Refer to this document for reference: Technical Tip: Creating a Local-In policy (IPv4 and IPv6) on GUI
+As of v7.6.0, Local-in Policy can also be configured in the GUI.
+Refer to this document for reference: Technical Tip: Creating a Local-In policy (IPv4 and IPv6) on GUI.

 Method 3:

-Instead of using an outside interface as an inbound interface or SSL-VPN connections, and administrator may configure a loopback with a private IP following the example in Technical Tip: SSL VPN connection to a Loopback Interface using Virtual IP and use a firewall policy and Virtual IP to forward SSL-VPN connection attempts to the loopback interface.
+Instead of using an outside interface as an inbound interface or SSL-VPN connections, an administrator may configure a loopback with a private IP, following the example in Technical Tip: SSL VPN connection to a Loopback Interface using Virtual IP, and use a firewall policy and Virtual IP to forward SSL VPN connection attempts to the loopback interface.

 With this method, the administrator can use a regular firewall policy to filter inbound connections.